 LVC is a member of the following: American Association of Colleges; National Association of Independent Colleges and Universities; Pennsylvania Foundation for Independent Colleges; College Entrance Examination Board; College Scholarship Service; Council of Independent Colleges; National Collegiate Athletic Association; Middle Atlantic States Collegiate Athletic Conference; and the Eastern College Athletic Conference.

 83% of the 2012 cohort of full-time, first time bachelor’s degree seekers returned for 2013.
-This ranks LVC among the top two percent for average freshman retention rate among our 367 comparable institutions in U.S. News and World Report's 2014 "America's Best Colleges."
+This ranks LVC among the top two percent for average freshman retention rate among our 367 regional institutions in U.S. News and World Report's 2014 "America's Best Colleges."

 With LVC’s commitment to guidance and support 69% of LVC students graduate in four years, as compared to the graduation rate across the Pennsylvania State System of 34%.
-This ranks LVC among the top two percent for average graduation rate among our 367 comparable institutions in U.S. News and World Report's 2014 "America's Best Colleges."
+This ranks LVC among the top two percent for average graduation rate among our 367 regional institutions in U.S. News and World Report's 2014 "America's Best Colleges."

 73% of the 2007 cohort completed degrees within a 6-year period.